-Your business will remain stagnant if it is unable to consistently convert leads into customers or have a strategy for bringing people on a journey using growth marketing, so that someone can go from being a visitor to become a customer without feeling pushed by your sales process.
+Your business will remain stagnant if it is unable to consistently convert leads into customers, creating strong conversion funnels will give you the chance to achieve this.
 All businesses need to consider customer retention and reducing churn, attracting new customers is also essential for stability and revenue growth year on year.

 Understanding the user journey within your marketing funnel is the smartest way to grow your business in 2019, as every pound invested can be attributed to an outcome.
 If you want to use this method more effectively to see an increased ROI then it’s important to separate the different stages of the marketing funnel for your buyer journey.
 By understanding this you can select the most relevant marketing tool for the job, serving your customers at the same time as meeting your business growth goals consistently.